s-imone/Intro-to-R/chapter3.md

 In this chapter, we will start by doing some data manipulation in order to produce basic figures.
 First, we will create a new column in `n.crime.month` with the proportion of crime types by month.
 Let's call it `crime.pct`.

 Once we have proportions of crime types over all reported crimes, let's put those proportions in a graph, to have a look at how they have varied over the course of 2017.
-To do that we'll use the `ggplot2` library.
+Finally, let's use a bar graph to see how bicycle thefts are distributed by month.
+To derive these graphs we'll use the `ggplot2` library.
 If you want to dive deeper into `ggplot`, have a look at [this](http://r-statistics.co/Complete-Ggplot2-Tutorial-Part1-With-R-Code.html).

 For now, we'll just plot a line and a bar graph to give you a taste of how cool and flexible `ggplot` is.
 But keep in mind that we are barely scratching the surface.
-Let's have a look at the following example:
+Let's have a look at the following example to get a sense of how `ggplot` works:

 ```{r}
 set.seed(124433)